ARM-software/psa-api/doc/crypto-driver/appendix/open-issues.rst

 Can the driver assembly process generate distinct location values as needed?
 This can be convenient, but it's also risky: if you upgrade a device, you need the location values to be the same between builds.

-The current plan is for Arm to maintain a registry of vendors and assign a location namespace to each vendor.
+The current plan is to maintain a registry of vendors and assign a location namespace to each vendor.
 Parts of the namespace would be reserved for implementations and integrators.

 Multiple transparent drivers